Project Euler Problem 12 Statement

 The only part I don’t like is having to guess an n (the index of a triangle number) that’s big enough to find a solution.
 In this case 45,000 was big enough for solving the number of divisors greater than 1,000.
 We are using an iterative approach to filling the list,

 d, with divisors.
 Below, I mention how to use primes to find the divisors more quickly.

-HackerRank Project Euler 12 wants the first triangle number to have over 1 ≤ N ≤ 1000 divisors.
-This extends the number of divisors from 500 and runs 10 test cases.
+HackerRank Project Euler 12 wants us to find the first triangle number to have over 1 ≤ N ≤ 1000 divisors; extending the number of divisors from 500 and running 10 test cases.
 This algorithm calculates the answer for 1000 in 70ms.

 Python Source Code

 You can use prime factors to find the total number of divisors for n.
 For example, if n=24: 24 = 2331 and the number of divisors can be calculated as (3+1)(1+1) = 8.

 In general, the number of divisors for n (including 1 and n) is: where are prime numbers.

 Now, if we were required to find the first triangle number with the number of divisors > 100,000 then using primes is faster.
 And incorporating our understanding from the above discussion we know that

 for gcd(m, n) = 1.
 That is, d is multiplicative when m and n are co-prime.
 And since m and n are much smaller than the triangle number itself, calculating the number of divisors for the two factors of the triangle number is much faster.